-Whilst it’s very normal for young children to display distress when separated from their primary care givers, some children suffer with separation anxiety throughout their childhood and others only develop it later on.
+It’s totally normal for young children to become very upset and clingy when separated from their important adults.
+In some children this continues as they grow up or comes back when they are older.
+In my work, I see children who have experienced separation anxiety throughout their childhood and others who develop it later on.

-Separation anxiety is defined as ‘developmentally inappropriate, excessive, persistent and unrealistic worry about separation from attachment figures’3.
-It is characterised by:
+Separation anxiety is defined as ‘developmentally inappropriate, excessive, persistent and unrealistic worry about separation from attachment figures1.

-It’s very normal for children to go through stages of being ‘clingy’, but if your child regularly has anxiety when separated from you or if it is impacting on their ability to engage in normal daily tasks such as attending school or parties then we would recommend seeking help.
-You can read here about the causes of anxiety.
+It’s also very normal for children to go through stages of being ‘clingy’, but if your child regularly has anxiety when separated from you or if it is impacting on their ability to engage in normal daily tasks such as attending school or parties then we would recommend seeking help.

 We hear from parents everyday who have tried numerous techniques to help their child with separation anxiety but to no avail.

 If you have a child with separation anxiety, the daily routine may be incredibly stressful and attending events without your child or going out for the evening can be impossible.